DataDog/dd-sdk-flutter/packages/datadog_flags/README.md

 # Datadog Flags for Flutter

 `datadog_flags` is a Dart-native package for Datadog feature flag assignments.
-This package is unpublished while the stacked MVP is being assembled.
-It currently contains precompute transport, typed local evaluation, and RUM feature flag reporting.
+It fetches precomputed assignments, resolves typed values locally, and reports RUM feature flag evaluations, exposures, and evaluation metrics.

 This package does not bridge to native iOS or Android flagging SDKs.